DimitriosPournarkas/MediaDuplicateFinder/README.md

 # MediaDuplicateFinder
 **MediaDuplicateFinder** is a high-performance duplicate file finder that supports **any file type** — including images, audio, text, and Office documents.

-It detects both **exact duplicates** and **similar files**, even across different formats, sizes, and quality levels.
+It detects both **exact duplicates** (via file hashing) and **similar files** (via perceptual hashing and content analysis), even across different formats, sizes, and quality levels.

 The core scanning engine is written in **C++** for maximum speed and efficiency.
 A **Python GUI** provides an intuitive interface for scanning, filtering, and safely deleting duplicates.
-For Office document comparison, the script `office_comparer_batch.py` is used.
+For Office document comparison, a specialized Python script (`office_comparer_batch.py`) enables batch processing of Word, Excel, and PowerPoint files.

 ---